pablotelles/hi-plataform/README.md

 The page will reload when you make changes.

 ## OBS
-unfortunately the project is not 100% - I need to better understand how to pass and manipulate states in recursive components in React, so I can go back and finish perfectly.
-I believe that the layout and navigation of the user were good for computer, it would be possible to leave cool for mobile phones also with a scroll as the margin between lists, but i did not have much time for this even for the question of functionality that was priority and usual routine.
+unfortunately the project is not 100% - I need to better understand how to pass and manipulate states in recursive components in React, so I can go back and finish perfectly - as I dont had much free time in the last few days could not search properly..
+I believe that the layout and navigation of the user were good for computer, it would be possible to leave cool for mobile phones also with a scroll as the margin between lists.

-Anyway I'm sending the project.
+Anyway, I'm sending the project.
 I'll love suggestions and comments :D